Trump-McConnell feud threatens Republicans' path to power

 The focus on the next election cannot be Trump, he said.

 “We will do everything we can to make the focus Joe Biden and the Pelosi-Schumer Congress.
-We can win with that,” Law said, citing House Speaker Nancy Pelosi and Senate Majority Leader Chuck Schumer.
+We can win with that,” Law said.
 "The challenge is if there’s a way in which Trump finds a way to make himself the focus next fall.”

 Peoples reported from New York.